-With high-resolution imagery comes the ability to model reality, creating real-life visualizations for engineers, planners, construction teams and many others.
+With high-resolution imagery comes the ability to model reality, creating real-life visualisations for engineers, planners, construction teams and many others.

-A quantum leap in computing capacity has allowed us to model and analyze the real world — all from our desktop and mobile devices.
-In days past, maps were purely for visualization and direction.
+A quantum leap in computing capacity has allowed us to model and analyse the real world — all from our desktop and mobile devices.
+In days past, maps were purely for visualisation and direction.
 Today, they have graduated to full-blown analytics platforms empowering users to make decisions faster than ever before.

 They closely represent truth on the ground — truth created from high-resolution aerial imagery captured at heights of up to 18,000 feet.
 Nearmap’s patented camera systems mounted in the bellies of planes efficiently map the real world in incredibly high detail.
 These aerial photographs are updated regularly multiple times a year.

-In the past, access to aerial mapping content and services was reserved for more significant players.
-Today, with easy access to scalable high-definition mapping content, anyone can utilize the power of maps in applications that extend far beyond directions and navigation.
+In the past, access to aerial mapping services was reserved for more significant players.
+Today, with easy access to scalable high-definition mapping content, anyone can utilise the power of maps in applications that extend far beyond directions and navigation.

 Ground features have gone from fuzzy satellite photos to clearly identifiable homes, buildings, roads, lakes and more — all captured using powerful cameras that have found the perfect pixel.
 With high-resolution comes added benefit.